Assistant Professor, Civil and Environmental Engineering

 - Computational analysis for material research: multiscale modeling, finite element analysis, discrete element analysis, multiphysical modeling, fracture simulation and molecular dynamics

 - Cement microstructure and concrete durability

-- Self-healing construction materials, alternative asphalt materials
+- Self-healing construction materials, alternative and sustainable infrastructure materials